Not long ago a writer friend said: “Resilience is important.”

 Recently I looked up the word resilience.
 This is what I read in two different dictionaries: “the capacity to recover quickly from difficulties…”

-“the ability to become strong, healthy, or successful again after something bad happen.”
+“the ability to become strong, healthy, or successful again after something bad happens.”

 Here are more definitions from various online sites:

 “Resilience is the ability to roll with the punches.
 When stress, adversity or trauma strikes, you still experience anger, grief and pain, but you’re able to keep functioning… –Mayo Clinic